The Holdout Randomization Test for Feature Selection in Black Box Models: Discussion

 Nearly $20$ years later, the tables have turned.
 A confluence of factors (better numerical computing tools, the rise of Computer Science as one of the most popular majors in university, the dawn of the ``Big Data'' era, high throughput screening techniques in science, and the practical successes of machine learning) has led us to a world where algorithmic modeling is the norm and test error is the gold standard for model evaluation.
 The gravity of algorithmic modeling has grown so strong that it has even pulled in many scientific fields, leading to prediction challenges like the DREAM series~\citep{stolovitzky:etal:2007:dream-intro}.
 These challenges publicly release scientific data and teams compete to build the best model based solely on performance on held out test data.
 One would be hard pressed to argue that the algorithmic modelers are in the minority today.

 Yet as we have shown, this shift has come at the cost of reliably extracting understanding from the data, what Breiman called the \textit{information} goal.
-Articles in premier scientific journals now commonly use machine learning methods to build predictive models then derive scientific conclusions from ad-hoc model interpretation.
-These heuristic approaches rest on unstable ground that may lead scientists astray by convincing them that a strong signal exists where there is only noise.
-Breiman himself nearly solved this by effectively proposing to use what we call the marginal permutation HRT (\cref{subsec:benchmarks:variants}) as a means for interpreting random forests, but he failed to consider the need to account for feature dependency structure in his test.
+Articles in premier scientific journals, such as the two case studies in \cref{sec:case_studies}, now commonly use machine learning methods to build predictive models then derive scientific conclusions from ad-hoc model interpretation.
+These heuristic approaches rest on unstable ground and may lead scientists astray by convincing them that a strong signal exists where there is only noise.
+Breiman himself nearly solved this by effectively proposing to use what we call the marginal permutation HRT (\cref{subsec:benchmarks:known}) as a means for interpreting random forests, but he did not consider the need to account for feature dependency structure in his test.
 It is fitting then that rigorously extracting information from black box models, as the HRT does, requires using \textit{more} black box modeling (i.e. conditional density estimators) to disentangle the features and perform a reliable conditional independence test.

+A key question left open by the HRT is how to estimate complete conditionals reliably.
+The heuristic proposal in \cref{app:calibration} works in our experiments, but it is ad hoc and requires a heavy computation to generate bootstrapped confidence intervals.
+The same question is raised for other methods such as model-X knockoffs, which in practice all estimate the knockoff distribution from data without guarantees on the results.
+Future theoretical work is needed to understand how to estimate complete conditionals with minimal assumptions and statistical guarantees on the resulting CRT.
+Similarly, it may be for certain models and datasets to derive an optimal splitting scheme that maximizes power in a robust class of response functions.
+The theoretical foundations of how to allocate training and testing splits is also left for future work.